 The Relentless Rebel: At first, they seem fun and exciting mostly because they don’t obey any rules.
 They don’t like being told what to do and always act according to their view.
 It’s fun to be around such rebels but it’s impossible to manage and actually work with them.
-They will always do what they fell like it’s the best, ignoring what you have to say.
-They secretly crave for power and will defend their idea with a great passion.
+They will always do what they feel like it’s the best, ignoring what you have to say.
+They secretly crave for power and will defend their idea with great passion.

 The Personalizer: Such people are sensitive and nice.
 They’re usually quite intelligent and good to work with.
 However, they can’t take a critique.
 They take everything personally and remember old events so vividly that it can change their mood once they see you.
 If you did something bad to them in the past, they’ll want to get even.
 Since you can’t really please everyone they will surely get back to you at some point in your life.

 The Drama Magnet: They always have a story to tell.
 Even if it’s something old they have their ways to make it sound exciting and animated.
 It’s fun to listen to their stories but at some point, things get really ugly.
 They are always the victim and others are always to blame.
 If you get too involved in their life you will eventually be the one to blame.